athomasq/athomasq.github.io/navigation/library.md

 <br/>

-Inspired by [Patrick Collison](https://patrickcollison.com/bookshelf), this page is an incomplete catalogue of my (physical) books.
+This page is an incomplete catalogue of my (physical) books.
 My rate of book-buying dramatically exceeds my rate of book-reading, but it shouldn't exceed my rate of book-indexing, so hopefully this catalogue will be complete <strike>soon</strike> eventually.
+(Update, Sep 2024: currently at 8 out of 32 shelves catalogued.)

 To make it easier to browse, I've split this page by category: